open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/connectors/database/bigquery/yaml.md

 **1.** Passing the raw credential values provided by BigQuery.
 This requires us to provide the following information, all provided by BigQuery:

-  - **type**: Credentials Type is the type of the account, for a service account the value of this field is `service_account`.
-To fetch this key, look for the value associated with the `type` key in the service account key file.
+  - **type**: Supported values are service_account and external_account.For service accounts, the value of this field is service_account.For external identities, the value of this field is external_account.
   - **projectId**: A project ID is a unique string used to differentiate your project from all others in Google Cloud.
 To fetch this key, look for the value associated with the `project_id` key in the service account key file.
 You can also pass multiple project id to ingest metadata from different BigQuery projects into one service.
   - **privateKeyId**: This is a unique identifier for the private key associated with the service account.
 To fetch this key, look for the value associated with the `private_key_id` key in the service account file.
   - **privateKey**: This is the private key associated with the service account that is used to authenticate and authorize access to BigQuery.
 To fetch this key, look for the value associated with the `private_key` key in the service account file.